conradolandia/python-svg-colorizer/README.md

 ## SVG File Requirements

-For SVG Colorizer to work properly, your SVG files should have class attributes on the elements you want to colorize:
+For SVG Colorizer to work properly, your SVG files should have class attributes on the elements you want to colorize, and no `fill` attributes:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" width="24" height="24">